embeddings-benchmark/mteb/docs/mmteb/points.md

 {"GitHub": "Review PR": 2}
 ```

-The file should be named after the contrutions.
-E.g. `added_dataset_dkhate.jsonl`.
+The file should be named after the PR number.
+E.g. `438.jsonl`, where 438 is the PR number.

 The possible keys to include is: